Richard-vinu/Full_Stack_Web-Development/ReactJs.md

 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
 It is maintained by Meta and a community of individual developers and companies.

+Is React for HTML or JS?
+React applications are usually built around a single HTML element.

 RoadMap = https://roadmap.sh/react <br>